bigchaindb/bigchaindb/docs/server/source/appendices/run-with-docker.md

  command) inside the container, with the `-y` option to automatically use all the default config values
 * `mongodb` or `rethinkdb` specifies the database backend to use with bigchaindb

+To ensure that BigchainDB connects to the backend database bound to the virtual interface `172.17.0.1`, you must edit the BigchainDB configuration file (`~/bigchaindb_docker/.bigchaindb`) and change database.host from `localhost` to `172.17.0.1`.

 ### Run the backend database
 From v0.9 onwards, you can run either RethinkDB or MongoDB.